Smalltalk: History

-A significant development, that has spread across all Smalltalk environments as of 2016, is the increasing usage of two web frameworks, Seaside and AIDA/Web, to simplify the building of complex web applications.
+As of 2016, a significant development that has spread across all Smalltalk environments is the increasing usage of two web frameworks, Seaside and AIDA/Web, to simplify the building of complex web applications.
 Seaside has seen considerable market interest with Cincom, Gemstone, and Instantiations incorporating and extending it.

 Influences

 Smalltalk was one of many object-oriented programming languages based on Simula.
 Smalltalk is also one of the most influential programming languages.
 Virtually all of the object-oriented languages that came after—Flavors, CLOS, Objective-C, Java, Python, Ruby, and many others—were influenced by Smalltalk.
 Smalltalk was also one of the most popular languages for agile software development methods, rapid application development (RAD) or prototyping, and software design patterns.
 The highly productive environment provided by Smalltalk platforms made them ideal for rapid, iterative development.

-Smalltalk emerged from a larger program of Advanced Research Projects Agency (ARPA) funded research that in many ways defined the modern world of computing.
+Smalltalk emerged from a larger program of Advanced Research Projects Agency-funded research that in many ways defined the modern world of computing.
 In addition to Smalltalk, working prototypes of things such as hypertext, GUIs, multimedia, the mouse, telepresence, and the Internet were developed by ARPA researchers in the 1960s.
-Alan Kay (one of the inventors of Smalltalk) also described a tablet computer he called the Dynabook which resembles modern tablet computers like the iPad.
+Alan Kay (one of the inventors of Smalltalk) also described a tablet computer he named the Dynabook which resembles modern tablet computers.

 Smalltalk environments were often the first to develop what are now common object-oriented software design patterns.
 One of the most popular is the model–view–controller (MVC) pattern for user interface design.
 The MVC pattern enables developers to have multiple consistent views of the same underlying data.
 It's ideal for software development environments, where there are various views (e.g., entity-relation, dataflow, object model, etc.) of the same underlying specification.
 Also, for simulations or games where the underlying model may be viewed from various angles and levels of abstraction.

-In addition to the MVC pattern, the Smalltalk language and environment were highly influential in the history of the graphical user interface (GUI) and the what you see is what you get (WYSIWYG) user interface, font editors, and desktop metaphors for UI design.
+In addition to the MVC pattern, the Smalltalk language and environment were influential in the history of the graphical user interface (GUI) and the what you see is what you get (WYSIWYG) user interface, font editors, and desktop metaphors for UI design.
 The powerful built-in debugging and object inspection tools that came with Smalltalk environments set the standard for all the integrated development environments, starting with Lisp Machine environments, that came after.

+Smalltalk uses several collection filter operators that rhyme with the "-ect" suffix, collect:, select:, inject:into:, et al. This was inspired by a line from the 1967 Arlo Guthrie monologue "Alice's Restaurant Massacree," in which Guthrie underwent a battery of being "injected, inspected, detected, infected, neglected and selected."